-Economics General (750)
+750 Economics (General)

 This course is a comprehensive and engaging course designed to introduce high school students to the fundamental concepts and principles of economics.
 This course provides students with a solid foundation in economic theory, policy, and real-world applications, empowering them to make informed decisions as consumers, workers, and responsible citizens in an ever-changing global economy.
 In this course students will learn to identify the ways in which society organizes its limited resources to satisfy unlimited wants.
 Students will be able to recognize and explain the interaction of various roles of consumers, businesses, and the government within economic structures.
 They will understand and be able to articulate the main types of business firms, market structures and the risks and benefits of entrepreneurship as well the role that markets play in the economy.
 This course is weighted on the general scale.
-Return to Content Locator Page

-Personal Finance General (754)
+754 Personal Finance (General)